sqlfluff/vscode-sqlfluff/README.md

 By default you will be able use SQLFluff fix your file by formatting.
 Same as calling `sqlfluff fix --force <path>`

 ![plugin configuration](./media/format_config.gif)

+### VSCode Variables

+The `executablePath` and `config` settings can use some VSCode variables.
+This is achieved by using the format `${variableName}` in the settings.
+Here are a few useful ones.

+- workspaceFolder: the path of the folder opened in VS Code
+- workspaceFolderBasename: the last portion of the path of the folder opened in VS Code
+- fileDirname: the current opened file's dirname

+And here are a few that are probably useless.

+- file: the current opened file
+- relativeFile: the current opened file relative to workspaceFolder
+- fileBasename: the last portion of the path to the file
+- fileBasenameNoExtension: the last portion of the path to the file with no extension
+- fileExtname: the current opened file's extension
+- lineNumber: the current selected line number in the active file
+- selectedText: the current selected text in the active file
+- execPath: the path to the running VS Code executable

 ## Credits / Links